crapp/ealogger/README.md

 **Yet another logger lib, why?**

-I wanted to have a flexible and easy to use logger lib for my c++ projects.
-This project started 2013 and there wasn't any c++ library that suited my needs.
+I wanted to have a flexible and easy to use logger lib without any dependencies for my C++ projects.
+This project started in 2013 and there wasn't any C++ library that suited my needs.
 I am doing lots of things with embedded hardware and other time / performance critical things so it was important for me to have a really fast logger and not one with a lot of features.

 **Why does it not have feature X?**